thehackerwithin/illinois/make.md

 Here is what is happening.
 When you run make it looks for a file named Makefile in the current directory and looks at the first target (thing/name on the left of the colon).
 It then "makes" this target by running the associated command(s) (the indented line(s) following the target) after checking the prerequisites (the things/names after the colon).This checking can lead to other targets being made.

-Here specifically the target test depends on test.o and anotherTest.o so make checks for files/targets these names.
-It finds finds the targets test.o and anotherTest.o and then checks their prerequisites test.c and anotherTest.c, but there are no targets for test.c or anotherTest.c so the rules are executed.
+Here specifically the target test depends on test.o and anotherTest.o so make checks for files/targets with these names.
+It finds the targets test.o and anotherTest.o and then checks their prerequisites test.c and anotherTest.c, but there are no targets for test.c or anotherTest.c so the rules are executed.
 Make checks if test.o's time stape is older then test.c's since test.o doesn't exist its timestamp is older and the rule is run (the indented lines executed).
 The same happens for anotherTest.o.
-With these prerequistites take care of make goes back to the rule for test and rule it since test is "older" then it's prerequisites.
+With these prerequistites taken care of make goes back to the rule for test and rule it since test is "older" then it's prerequisites.

 Since rules are only executed if the prerequites have changed since the target was made if we run make again nothing will happen: